NUPL Indicator Explained

 Significance of NUPL Values

-Low or Negative NUPL (<25%): Indicates that many Bitcoin holders are experiencing losses, which could signal an undervalued market or potential buying opportunities.
+Low NUPL (below 55): Indicates that many Bitcoin holders are experiencing losses, which could signal an undervalued market or potential buying opportunities.

-High NUPL (>75): Implies that a large portion of holders are in profit, which may indicate that the market is overextended and could be due for a correction.
+High NUPL (above 75): Implies that a large portion of holders are in profit, which may indicate that the market is overextended and could be due for a correction.

 Interpretation on Our Dashboard